voldikss/vim-floaterm/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Make sure you have looked through the [F.A.Q.](https://github.com/voldikss/vim-floaterm/#faq) first.
+- Please make sure you have looked through the [F.A.Q.](https://github.com/voldikss/vim-floaterm/#faq) first.

+- Please make sure you are using the latest version of the plugin.

+- Please use English as far as possible.

 ### Describe the bug